bozo22/trackerboxd/README.md

 - RARBG
 - Nyaa

-If you have a request, feel free to open an issue!
+If you want a tracker added, feel free to open an issue/PR!

 ## Screenshot